2025 ANNUAL REPORT

 Adults took part in our adult education and workforce development programs

-Children, teens, adults and seniors utilized our Families in Transition temporary housing program
+Children, teens, adults, and seniors utilized our Families in Transition supportive housing program

 Social Responsibility Video Cover